-Conclusions The Justification Test is not applied for extant permissions.
-However, any new applications will be subject to FRA and under the next full review of the land use zoning objectives contained in the NDP(if there is no extant permission in place) the zoning should be considered in line with the sequential approach.
-Any extension of duration application must provide a revised FRA which must be in accordance with policies (INF POL 49 to 64) of the MCDP.
-Refer to Eastern CFRAM deliverables when available to assist in the completion of any future FRAs.
+The Justification Test is not applied for extant permissions.
+However, any new applications will be subject to FRA and under the next full review of the land use zoning objectives contained in the NDP (if there is no extant permission in place) the zoning should be considered in line with the sequential approach.
+Any extension of duration application must provide a revised FRA which must be in accordance with policies (INF POL 49 to 64) of the NDP.
+Refer to Eastern CFRAM deliverables to assist in the completion of any future FRAs.

-6.3.6 Mixed Use (C1) - Undeveloped Zoned Land
+6.3.7 Mixed Use (C1) - Undeveloped Zoned Land

 A significant amount of C1 lands are also located between the Kells Road (N51) and the River Blackwater.
 The River Blackwater poses a risk to some of the existing developments and there is little land that is left un-developed.
-The one remaining area is circled red above.
-A very small extent of Flood Zone A/B affects the western edge of the zoning objective within a site with an extant planning permission.
+The risk to the area has dropped now that the CFRAM mapping has superseded the previous version.
+The one remaining area is circled red above and this is located within Flood Zone C.